jakegoode95/Todo-list---Jake/README.md

 # Todo-list---Jake
-First project - Todo list;
+First project - Jake's Todo list

 followed a walkthrough on Youtube, I might add more functionality to it as I get more proficient at using Javascript.